-Homeschool Complete publishes complete grade level courses for kindergarten through second grade, and Third Grade Complete will be available by June 2018.
+Homeschool Complete publishes complete grade-level courses for kindergarten through third grade.
 Eventually, there will be courses for grades four through six as well.
-Homeschool Complete also publishes Reading Complete Levels A, B, C, D, and E, but these are already included within the complete grade level courses.
+Homeschool Complete also publishes Reading Complete: Levels A, B, C, D, and E, but these are already included within the complete grade level courses.

 Homeschool Complete courses are written by Debra Arbuthnot, a credentialed teacher with many years of classroom teaching experience as well as homeschooling experience.
-These courses take advantage of homeschoolers’ ability to interact closely with their children with lots of discussion plus hands-on activities.
+These courses take advantage of homeschoolers’ ability to interact closely with their children by including lots of discussion and hands-on activities.
 Yet they retain much of the structure of a classroom experience.

 The approach is an eclectic mixture of traditional, real-books, and multi-sensory learning approaches.
 While this is a Christian program with a Bible verse for each unit, Bible stories and other explicitly Christian content appear sporadically.
 For example, in Kindergarten Complete, the story of Joshua and the Battle of Jericho is used in Lesson 17 of the unit on shapes and patterns.
 (In case you are wondering about the connection, the comprehension questions include two on patterns: “What pattern did the Israelites follow when they walked?” and “How did their pattern change on the seventh day?”)
 Similarly, Bible stories show up from time to time within other kindergarten units.
-In Kindergarten Complete, units on Christmas, Easter, and Creation are thoroughly based on Christian content, but units in First Grade Complete and Second Grade Complete have more sporadic Christian content.
+In Kindergarten Complete, units on Christmas, Easter, and Creation are thoroughly based on Christian content, but units in First Grade Complete and Second Grade Complete have less Christian content, and it appears more sporadically.

 The program for each grade level is divided into two semesters.
 Each semester has its own three-ring binder teacher’s manual that includes one set of student workbook pages.
-Each week is a unit with its own theme.
-Within each unit are four lessons to be completed over four days, allowing a flexible fifth day.
+Each week is a unit with its own theme, and within each unit are four lessons to be completed over four days, allowing a flexible fifth day.

 Math is taught with interactive activities that often include flashcards.
-From four to seven sets of flashcards come with the Complete Full Year Bundle for each grade.
-Occasionally, some sort of math manipulatives you can find around the house might be used (e.g., blocks, crackers, marbles), but math manipulatives are sometimes included in the complete bundles.
-For example the first and second grade complete bundles include place value charts and Base Ten manipulatives.
+Four to seven sets of flashcards come with the Complete Full Year Bundle for each grade.
+Occasionally, math manipulatives you can find around the house might be used (e.g., blocks, crackers, marbles), but math manipulatives are sometimes included in the complete bundles.
+For example, the first and second grade complete bundles include place value charts and Base Ten manipulatives.

 Art, music, and physical education rotate through the lesson plans with games and activities.
-Each kindergarten daily lesson plan concludes with one or two suggested “Enrichment” activities.
+Each daily lesson plan concludes with one or two suggested enrichment activities.
 These might be stories, games, crafts, experiments, or practical life activities.
-For example, Lesson 41 suggests creating a Pilgrim village out of blocks Legos, paper, or other materials, and allowing the child to act out the story of the Pilgrims and the Indians.
+For example, Lesson 41 suggests creating a Pilgrim village out of blocks, Legos, paper, or other materials, and allowing the child to act out the story of the Pilgrims and the Indians.

 The entire program is well laid out in a professional fashion.
 Lesson plans are easy to follow, with pertinent student worksheets inserted where they will be used.
-The attractively-designed worksheets are typical of what you find in other workbooks with some requiring writing or coloring and others to be cut and pasted.
-You are given permission to copy the worksheets and other consumable pages for an additional student in your family, or you can purchase a stand-alone student workbook if you don’t want to photocopy pages.
-Note that there are two separate loose-leaf student workbooks, one for each semester.
+The attractively-designed worksheets are typical of what you find in other workbooks.
+Some worksheets require writing or coloring while others are for cut-and-paste activities.
+You are given permission to copy the worksheets and other consumable pages for an additional student in your family.
+If you don’t want to photocopy pages, you can purchase a stand-alone student workbook.
+Note that there are two separate loose-leaf student workbooks for each year, one for each semester.

 Lesson preparation and presentation time is required.
-You’ll need to gather storybooks and activity supplies in advance.
+You’ll need to gather storybooks and activity resources in advance since there are quite a few of them.
 Lists of required books and resources are included with each lesson as well as in a comprehensive list in the appendix.
-Activity resources that are needed include basic school and art supplies as well as items such as clothespins, duct tape, yarn, scrap material, Goldfish crackers, cooking ingredients (for a few recipes), pebbles, sand, and plastic animals.
-You will want to start gathering these items in advance since there are quite a few of them.
+Activity resources that are needed include basic school and art supplies, as well as items such as clothespins, duct tape, yarn, scrap material, Goldfish crackers, cooking ingredients (for a few recipes), pebbles, sand, and plastic animals.

-You can purchase a grade level one semester at a time or both semesters together.
-You can choose either a Complete Full Year Bundle or a Complete Deluxe Bundle for each grade level.
+You can purchase each grade level of Homeschool Complete one semester at a time or both semesters together.
+You can also choose either a Complete Full Year Bundle or a Complete Deluxe Bundle for each grade level.
 Complete Full Year Bundles include the teacher's manuals, student workbook pages for both semesters, and sets of flashcards, plus other items such as those I've mentioned above.
 Complete Deluxe Bundles add a spiral-bound planner plus extra flash cards and at least one more game.

-Most programs of this sort have multiple teacher's guides and student books, and it can be very cumbersome to juggle all of the resources.
+Most programs of this sort have multiple teacher's guides and student books for each subject, and it can be very cumbersome to juggle all of the resources.
 Homeschool Complete courses makes it easy with just one binder at a time for all of your subject areas, and no flipping back and forth through the binder.